Jammidd/geo-api/README.md

 Geo API is an open source API for querying geographical data.
 All data is sourced from open source providers.

-Please email support@nomadicode.com if you find any bugs.

 ## Getting started
 You have two options to get started using the Geo API.